ShanuDevCodes/My_Workout_Plan/README.md

-# 🏋️‍♂️ Workout Planner App
+# 🏋️‍♂️ My Workout Planner App

 A clean and modern Workout Planner app built using **Kotlin** and **Jetpack Compose**.
 Plan your weekly fitness schedule, manage daily routines, and switch between light/dark/system themes with ease.